spartacruz/shipping-api/readme.md

 - This dummy API is exclusively created for SandBox HSI, November 2024
 - The API provides endpoints for user authentication, retrieving shipping rates, and creating shipments with tracking numbers.
+- **This API is intentionally designed with certain flaws and edge cases.** Some of these flaws may even cause server termination or system errors under specific conditions.
+Users are encouraged to identify and document these behaviors (critical bug/defect) and are welcome to try fixing them through (local) code revisions.

 ## Features